 Creating an images lets you have Saved images for later use as a template or master image.
 You can then use the saved images to easily restore a server to a known configuration or rapidly deploy additional servers with an identical configuration.
-Using the new Cloud Control Panel, you can create images on-demand.
+Using the Cloud Control Panel, you can create images on-demand.

 Note: Because images are not automatically verified they should not be used as a back-up solution.